hudson155/kairo/limber-backend-framework/README.md

     Contains testing utilities.
     Include this in implementation projects as a test dependency (assuming you write tests).
 * [`validation`](/validation):
-    Provides a Validator class for ad-hoc validation, as well as the Validation class which is used to validate models.
+    * Provides a Validator class for ad-hoc validation, as well as the Validation class which is used to validate reps.
-    It's used by the root module, so implementation projects need not require it.
+    * It's used by the root module, so implementation projects need not require it.

 ## Package Structure